 - Stores offering COD see 1.5 – 3.5 times higher sales on average

-So, what happens if a customer rejects a package, or the delivery fails, and it’s sent all the way from Hong Kong?
+So, what happens if a customer rejects a package or the delivery fails, and it’s sent all the way from Hong Kong?
 Don’t worry.

 Lazada will send your package to a local cross-border venture, ready to be dispatched to other buyers for up to 4 weeks.
 Lazada takes care of all the fulfillment and you don’t have to lift a finger, everything free of charge.

 If no other customer buys your product (which only happens in 35% of the cases) it will be sent back to your warehouse, completely for free.
 This is an additional benefit of selling on Lazada as you won’t even have to pay for failed deliveries!

 What are the restrictions for Lazada sellers to offer COD?